How to Remove Mold and Mildew from Shower Doors

 Soap scum may be unsightly, but it's not going to hurt you.
 Mildew, on the other hand, just might.
-It's that usually black (but sometimes pink or green) growth you sometimes see around the edges of shower doors, where the glass meets the frame, and it's a fungus.
+It's that usually black (but sometimes pink or green) growth you might see around the edges of shower doors, where the glass meets the frame, and it's a fungus.
 It can cause illness, especially in people allergic to mold.
 And it's ugly.

 "Mold" and "mildew" actually refer to the same growth.
 "Mold" is the fungus, and "mildew" is what you get when that fungus builds up.